 Before diving into the process, I want to assure you that propagating succulent plants is easy.
 You just need to follow a few simple steps.

-Of course, it is a lot simpler planting seeds.
+Of course, it is a lot simpler to plant seeds.
 But propagating succulents from stems will definitely speed up the process of building your colorful indoor or outdoor succulent garden.

 Here are the examples of easy propagation methods you can use: